acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

         <br>
         <i>disable_totp</i>
         <p>
-          After user confirmation and CSRF validation, disable TOTP-based MFA and remove its stored secret.
+          Disable TOTP-based MFA and remove its stored secret.
 Upon success, the user is redirected to <a href="#route-auth-my-account">auth.my_account</a>.
         </p>
       </li>
       <li id="route-mfa-disable-mfa">